Topic Number 403 - Interest Received

 Original Issue Discount Instruments

-If a bond, note or other debt instrument was originally issued at a discount, part of the original issue discount may have to be included in income each year as interest.
+If a taxable bond, note or other debt instrument was originally issued at a discount, part of the original issue discount may have to be included in income each year as interest, even if no payment is received during the year.
 Refer to Publication 550 or Publication 1212, Guide to Original Issue Discount (OID) Instruments for more information on original issue discount.
-You should receive a Form 1099-OID (PDF), Original Issue Discount, or a similar statement from each payer of taxable original issue discount of $10 or more, showing the amount you should report.
+You should receive a Form 1099-OID.pdf, Original Issue Discount, or a similar statement from each payer of taxable original issue discount of $10 or more, showing the amount you should report in income.
+For a tax-exempt bond acquired on or after January 1, 2017, you should receive a Form 1099-OID, or a similar statement, of tax-exempt OID that is reportable as tax-exempt interest.

 There are times when you may receive a Form 1099 for interest in your name that actually belongs to someone else.
 In this case, the IRS considers you a nominee recipient.
-If you received a Form 1099-INT (PDF), Interest Income, that includes an amount you received as a nominee for the real owner:
+If you received a Form 1099-INT or Form 1099-OID that includes an amount you received as a nominee for the real owner:

-- See "Nominees" in the instructions on Form 1040A or 1040, Schedule B (PDF) for how to report the interest on your income tax return.
+- See "Nominees" in the Form 1040A or 1040, Schedule B Instructions for how to report the interest on your income tax return.

-- You must then prepare a Form 1099-INT for the interest that's not yours unless that interest belongs to your spouse.
-Send Copy A of the 1099-INT and a completed Form 1096 (PDF), Annual Summary and Transmittal of U.S. Information Returns, to the Internal Revenue Service and give Copy B to the actual owner.
-For more information on these requirements, refer to the Form 1099-INT and 1099-OID (PDF).
+- You must then prepare a Form 1099-INT or Form 1099-OID for the interest (or OID) that's not yours unless that interest (or OID) belongs to your spouse.
+Send Copy A of the 1099-INT or Form 1099-OID and a completed Form 1096.pdf, Annual Summary and Transmittal of U.S. Information Returns, to the Internal Revenue Service and give Copy B to the actual owner.
+For more information on these requirements, refer to the Form 1099-INT and 1099-OID Instructions.

 If you receive taxable interest, you may have to pay estimated tax.
 For more information, see Estimated Taxes and Do You Have to Pay Estimated Tax?
 For more information on interest income, refer to Publication 550.